 Instructions

-- Heat the maple syrup and keep warm.
-Beat the eggs with the water until doubled in volume, then slowly drizzle in the still warm maple syrup, turning the speed to high if you're using a stand mixer.
+- Heat the maple syrup, bring to a simmer and keep warm.
+Beat the eggs, slowly drizzling in the still warm maple syrup, turning the speed to high if you're using a stand mixer.
+Make sure to allow the maple syrup to drizzle down the bowl so that it doesn't cook the eggs.

 - When all the maple syrup is added, add the butter a couple pieces at a time, until it is all incorporated and the mixture is smooth.